Co-Chair, CEO Runaway Girl

 I am thrilled to be a part of this work with Empower Her Network.
 It is an honor to walk alongside survivors in their journey, and I am in awe of their creativity, strength, and resilience.
 The support offered through Empower Her Network expresses, “You are not alone,” a vital thread of both hope and action as survivors navigate transitional territory into new states in life. – Camille Mica

-New York City Empowerment Advocate
+New York Empowerment Advocate

 Katherine has 8 years of experience serving survivors of gender-based violence, most recently as a Program Director at Sanctuary for Families’ transitional shelter.
 Her expertise with direct practice and program management is built on a foundation of trauma-informed and client-centered values.
 Katherine has always been impressed with the resilience and fortitude of the survivors she serves, and is a fierce advocate for those navigating challenges such as discrimination and structural oppression.
 When these barriers are removed, survivors’ ambitions can be realized and for this reason Katherine is proud to join Empower Her Network’s mission.

-Northeast Empowerment Advocate
+Florida Empowerment Advocate

 California Empowerment Advocate